Adria-F/Game-Development/README.md

 - When an enemy does not found a path to the player, after 1.5 seconds it will start flying/walking around.

-		Boar: Will walk along all the platform in each directions.
+		Charger(Boar): Will walk along all the platform in each directions.

 		Bat: Will fly randomly across air.